TheBotAvenger/Roblox-Influencer-Program-Unethical-Videos/report.md

 to the report if this happens.

 ### Video Metrics
-* Total videos: 508,698 videos
+* Total videos: 508,758 videos
-* Total videos found that match keywords: 35,308 videos
+* Total videos found that match keywords: 35,310 videos
+  * Total unprocessed videos: 2 videos
 * Total videos found that are processed and marked: 3,504 videos
   * Information Collection: 2,355 videos
   * Non-Giftcard Robux Giveaways: 959 videos